Ang Mo Kio: Infrastructure

 Following the norm in the 1970s, most of the flats are organised in 12-storey long blocks or 25-storey point blocks.
 In recent years, certain parts of the estate have been rebuilt as part of the long process of renewal.
 As a result, segments of higher blocks clustered together can be seen interleaved with the older blocks.

-With Ang Mo Kio becoming an matured estate, several plots of residential land have been cleared up and sold to private developers for redevelopment.
+With Ang Mo Kio becoming a matured estate, several plots of residential land have been cleared up and sold to private developers for redevelopment.
 Many private residential projects are being constructed on these sites.

 Transportation

 Road network

 The town's road system utilize a hierarchy of road sizes by design: the major roads are referred to as "Avenues", and the local-access roads referred to as "Streets".
 Ang Mo Kio Avenue 12 is an exception as it is a small road in an industrial estate in Ang Mo Kio.
 The town's avenues are arranged in a grid-like pattern, with the streets filtering traffic from the avenues to the individual blocks.
 The town itself is served by the Central Expressway, providing a rapid link from the town to the rest of the island via the expressway network.

-In the town's road numbering system, avenues running from east to west are assigned odd numbers, with numbers increasing from south to north, while north-south avenues are assigned even numbers, increasing from west to east.
+In the town's road numbering system, avenues running from east to west are assigned odd numbers, with numbers increasing from south to north, while north–south avenues are assigned even numbers, increasing from west to east.
 Street numbers consist of two digits, with the first digit corresponding to the neighbourhood it belongs to and the second running in numerical sequence.

 Ang Mo Kio Town was the first town to introduce this road numbering system, and it has since been replicated in other towns such as Hougang, Jurong West and Woodlands.
 The newer towns such as Sengkang and Punggol no longer follow this system.

 Mass Rapid Transit

 The town is well served by a multi-modal public transport system.
-Four Mass Rapid Transit stations currently serve the town, which are on the North South line and Thomson–East Coast line.
+Four Mass Rapid Transit stations currently serve the town, which are on the North–South Line and Thomson–East Coast Line.
 They are: